Brazil: Debt service ratios for private non-financial sector

 * indicates monthly or quarterly data series

-For that indicator, we provide data for Brazil from Q1 1999 to Q2 2023.
-The average value for Brazil during that period was 19.21 percent with a minimum of 11.9 percent in Q4 2007 and a maximum of 40.1 percent in Q1 1999.
-Click on the following link to see the values of Debt service ratios for private non-financial sector around the world.
+The most recent value is 26.3 percent as of Q4 2024, an increase compared to the previous value of 24.6 percent.
+Historically, the average for Brazil from Q1 2000 to Q4 2024 is 19.02 percent.
+The minimum of 11.9 percent was recorded in Q4 2007, while the maximum of 29 percent was reached in Q1 2003.
+Click on the following link to see the values of: Debt service ratios for private non-financial sector around the world.

 Select indicator